Taiko2k/325RS-config-tool/README.md

 Not thoroughly tested.
 Use at your own risk.

-Currently can set colour, pulse mode and pulse speed.
+Currently can set colour, pulse mode, pulse speed and DPI.

 Requires: `python-pyusb` and GTK3